sqooid/nvcli/readme.md

 ID: 2147881089                  (The display id of this target, which is used to change which monitor settings are applied to)
 Refresh rate: 165 Hz            (The current refresh rate)
 Scaling: balanced full screen   (The current scaling mode)
+Rotation: 0                     (The current display clockwise rotation in degrees)

 Source
 Primary: false